William G. Haan: Origin of the 32nd Division nickname

 Operations of the 32nd Division in World War I in crossing the Hindenburg Line.

 The division fought continuously for 20 days during the Meuse–Argonne offensive and penetrated the last German defensive stronghold, the Kriemhilde Stellung, crossing the Meuse River.
 Up to this point much of the war had been a stalemate, fought from static trench lines over the same few kilometers of terrain.
 It was for the fighting in the Meuse-Argonne that Haan would later be awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General William George Haan, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. General Haan, in Command of the 32d Division, took a prominent part in the Argonne-Meuse offensive and in the brilliant and successful attack against the Cote Dame Marie, covering several days, which deprived the enemy of the key point of the position.
 His clear conception of the tactical situations involved showed him to be a military leader of superior order.

 Their next objective was to flank the Germans at Metz.
 The division was the front line element of the Third U.S. Army.
 Members of the division marched 300 km to the Rhine River.
 They were the first Allied army unit to pierce the famed German Hindenburg Line of defense.
 There they occupied the center sector in the Colbenz bridgehead for four months, during which they held 400 square kilometers and 63 towns.
 From May through November 1918, they were given only 10 days of rest.
 The division fought in three major offensives, engaging and defeating 23 German divisions.
 They took 2,153 prisoners and gained 32 km, pushing back every German counterattack.
 Their success was remarkable.

+Major General Haan (center, with two stars on his shoulder) looking over a map in the 32nd Division's command post, located in a heavily reinforced concrete dugout, near Montfaucon, France, October 2, 1918.

 In November, following the armistice, Haan became commander of VII Corps for occupation duty.
 A few days later he was promoted to permanent brigadier general.
 In April 1919 he returned to the US, again in commamd of the 32nd Division, and after its inactivation again, he served as head of the War Plans Division at the War Department in Washington, D.C.
 His permanent rank was advanced to major general in 1920, although he was forced to retire from the army in 1922, after over thirty years of continuous service.